|

 the war in the west. |

 Thanks for stopping by!
-Please visit the links above for more information on the Civil War in Mississippi.
-If you have information, questions, or notice inaccuracies at this site please email me.
+If you have information, questions, or notice inaccuracies here please Email me.

 My very best thanks go to so many friends who have helped me along this discovery trail.
 I dedicate this page to all of them, and the brave soldiers -- North and South -- who devoted their lives to the American Civil War -- the defining point of our nation.